facebookresearch/swe-rl/README.md

 The code currently provides our prompt templates and the implementation of the reward function based on sequence similarity.
 You can find them in [src/swerl/core/prompts.py](src/swerl/core/prompts.py) and [src/swerl/core/reward.py](src/swerl/core/reward.py) respectively.

+We provide three reward function API:

+1. `calculate_search_replace_reward`: calculates the similarity between search/replace changes and oracle changes (this's what we used in the paper);
+2. `calculate_reward_unidiff`: calculates the similarity between two sets of unified diffs;
+3. `calculate_reward`: a more general API that can be paired with any editing format.

+### Reward for search/replace changes

 A toy example on how you can use the reward function in your own project:

 ``````python